Alonzo Verge Jr.: Early life and high school career

 Verge was born in Aurora, Illinois, and grew up in Hillside and Bellwood.
 He attended Willowbrook High School in Villa Park, Illinois for his first two years.
 Verge did not play basketball as a freshman in order to focus on academics.
 As a sophomore, he averaged 23 points, five rebounds, three assists and four steals per game, leading his team to its first conference title since 1972, but was suspended for the playoffs.
 Verge planned to transfer to Proviso West High School in Hillside; due to eligibility issues, he instead transferred to Arlington Country Day School in Jacksonville, Florida for his junior season, playing alongside Luguentz Dort.

 As a senior, Verge transferred to Thornton Township High School in Harvey, Illinois.
 He recorded 43 points, 11 rebounds, six assists and five steals in an 81–70 win over Bloom High School at the Class 4A Richards Regional title game.
 He averaged 26 points, eight rebounds and seven assists per game and was named Chicago Sun-Times Player of the Year.
-Verge competed for the St. Louis Eagles on the Amateur Athletic Union circuit, playing alongside Jayson Tatum and De'Aaron Fox.
+Verge competed for the St. Louis Eagles on the Nike EYBL circuit, playing alongside Jayson Tatum, Tyler Cook and Jeremiah Tilmon.
 He did not have any NCAA Division I offers out of high school due to academic struggles.